Firestarter (1984 film): Reception

 Colin Greenland reviewed Firestarter for Imagine magazine, and stated that "I suspect the story was ruined before it ever got to the actors: spoilt by oversimplification and the surgical removal of all King's narrative intelligence.
 The great final conflagration comes as a relief.
 Yet another movie with all its conviction reserved for the special effects."

+Soundtrack

-SoundtrackFirestarter is the twenty-second major release and fifth soundtrack album by the German electronic music group Tangerine Dream.
+Firestarter is the twenty-second major release and fifth soundtrack album by the German electronic music group Tangerine Dream.

 AllMusic rated the soundtrack four out of five stars.